tomcarver/Minx/README.md

     a_to_e = {a = 1, b = 2, f = 4} as {a,b, c = 3, d = 4, e = 5}
     a_and_e = a_to_e hide {b,c,d}

-    # Declarations can specify types, but we'd consider it a bug if you had to.
+    # Declarations can specify types, but most of the time it shouldn't be
-    # The facility exists purely for readability.
+    # necessary - the compiler should just work it out.

-    myBrother_again person = {firstName string: "Hywel"} as me
+    myBrother_again person = {firstName string= "Hywel"} as me

     # Case / Union data types
     #----------------------------------------------